Why is it so hard to buy a PlayStation 5 right now? ‘Grinch Bots’ are probably to blame

 What about Captchas, those I’m-not-a-robot puzzles visitors to a website are forced to complete before accessing certain pages?
 It turns out that bots have been able to read wavy words and identify streetlights in photographs for a while now.
 In a 2016 study, researchers at Columbia University demonstrated that readily available artificial intelligence tools for image recognition could solve over 70 percent of the challenges from a widely used Captcha system.

-Captchas are one of the techniques used to filter out bots, but more sophisticated attacks require additional defenses, said Edwards.
+Captchas are one of the techniques used to filter out bots, but more sophisticated attacks require additional defenses, said Roberts.
 For example, behind the scenes the website may command your web browser to return an image or complete a calculation to prove that a bot isn’t faking its identity.
 And software may track how you navigate the site—evaluating how fast you move through the site or even how you move your mouse—to make sure you’re human.
 Advanced bot protection software also includes machine learning algorithms capable of detecting the behaviors of the most sophisticated bots.

 Of course, bots are constantly getting better at mimicking humans.
 “It’s an arms race,” said Roberts.
 “If we do something that changes something and that improves our detection methods, the bot operators are sitting there with their teams trying to get around those detection methods.”